paulrouget/vianaic/README.md

 ## V1 vs. V2

-There are 2 versions of Vianaic.
-V1 and V2. **This website is about V2 for now, for the sake of simplicity**.
+There are 2 versions of Vianaic: V1 and V2. **For the sake of simplicity: this website is about V2 for now. **.

-V1 is the original version and it's the "prettier" of the two, with its long, swooping and low-hanging letters.
+V1 is the original version and it's the prettier of the two, with its long, swooping and low-hanging letters.
 V2 is the updated Vianaic which removed many of the low-hanging letters and replaced them with letters that stay at or above baseline.
 The purpose of this was to minimize overlapping if you intend to use Vianaic for journaling or anything which would require multiple horizontal lines of text.

 ## About this website